nrjthakur04/diwali_sales_analysis/README.md

 Investigated whether marital status influences spending patterns or order frequency.

+Married customers (Marital Status 0) have a slightly higher average spending of ₹9,531.31 compared to unmarried customers (₹9,346.45).

 Q14: Which occupation has the highest sales?

 Explored sales contributions by customers' occupations.

+The IT sector generates the highest sales during Diwali, with ₹14,802,344 in revenue.

 - Seasonal Trends

 Q15: Are there any seasonal trends in sales based on this Diwali data?

 Analyzed patterns in sales to understand seasonal spikes and variations during the Diwali festival.

+Zones such as Central and Northern have the highest sales.

 ### Data Sources